BorgwardtLab/PyChange/README.md

 ## Output

 Is a `.csv` file.
-Columns are: CellID, Changepoint location, (Fishers) combined $p$-value.
+Columns are: CellID, Changepoint location, (Fishers) combined *p*-value.
-**Warning:** The $p$-values are not corrected for multiple hypothesis testing when looking for more than one change!
+**Warning:** The *p*-values are not corrected for multiple hypothesis testing when looking for more than one change!

 ## Remarks

 Be carful:
 - Either change in trend or change in mean - this is due to a two-sample TTest behind all the routines.
-- For many changes, meaningful $p$-value can only be assigned to a combination of changes.
+- For many changes, meaningful *p*-value can only be assigned to a combination of changes.
 - General rule of thumb: Do not input sequences longer than 100!

 ## Any questions?